Elderflowa/anistream-docker/README.md

-# AnilistStream — an anime streaming addon
+# AnilistStream — A Stremio addon for HTTP Anime streaming

 **AnilistStream** is a Stremio addon that provides **HTTP-based anime streaming** (not torrents) with AniList integration for metadata and watch progress synchronization.